National School Lunch Nutrition Standards Were A Mistake

 One Size Does Not Fit All

 The politicians involved in drafting these regulations also forgot to consider how their one-size-fits-all approach would impact local tastes.
 For instance, the ban on traditional tortillas prompted students in heavily-Hispanic New Mexico to throw out government-mandated whole-wheat alternatives in large quantities.
-Offending locals tastes, as in this case, has contributed to declines in precipitation and additional difficulties for local administrators.
-The incapability of accommodating local tastes has been among the biggest failures of our nationalized school meal standards, and in a country as as diverse as the United States, it makes little sense for Arizona and Maine to share the exact same meal standards.
+Offending locals tastes, as in this case, has contributed to declines in participation and additional difficulties for local administrators.
+The incapability of accommodating local tastes has been among the biggest failures of our nationalized school meal standards, and in a country as diverse as the United States, it makes little sense for Arizona and Maine to share the exact same meal standards.

 A simple rule of thumb is that children throw out foods that they don’t like.
 Recent studies quantifying plate waste in school lunches found that the new meal standards have led to greater amounts of fruits and vegetables being thrown into the garbage.
 This finding is backed up by studies of the regulation’s impact conducted by the Government Accountability Office, as well as the School Nutrition Association, representing school meal providers across the country.
 Even in schools where waste has not increased, the amount of food going to waste in school cafeterias is not insubstantial.
 In fact, most studies find that between 50 and 90 percent of served vegetables ultimately ended up in garbage.